poseidon/matchbox/Documentation/network-booting.md

 A TFTP server is used only to provide the `undionly.kpxe` boot program to older PXE firmware in order to bootstrap into iPXE.

-The CoreOS [boot config service](bootcfg.md) can serve iPXE scripts to machines by mapping hardware attributes to declarative specifications.
-Setup involves configuring DHCP to respond to iPXE clients with the `bootcfg` ipxe endpoint.
+CoreOS `bootcfg` can render signed iPXE scripts to machines based on their hardware attributes.
+Setup involves configuring your DHCP server to point iPXE clients to the `bootcfg` [iPXE endpoint](api.md#ipxe).

 Continue to the [libvirt guide](virtual-hardware.md) or the [baremetal guide](physical-hardware.md) to use iPXE to boot PXE/iPXE client machines.
 Consult [CoreOS with iPXE](https://coreos.com/os/docs/latest/booting-with-ipxe.html) for details about CoreOS support for iPXE.

 #### Pixiecore

 [Pixiecore](https://github.com/danderson/pixiecore) is a newer service which implements a proxyDHCP server, TFTP server, and HTTP server all-in-one and calls through to an HTTP API.
-The [boot config service](bootcfg.md) implements the Pixiecore API spec to provide JSON boot configs to Pixiecore based on the client's MAC address attribute.
+CoreOS `bootcfg` can serve Pixiecore JSON (optionally signed) based on the supplied MAC address, to implement the Pixiecore HTTP API.

 Continue to the [libvirt guide](virtual-hardware.md) to use Pixiecore to network boot PXE client machines.